probot/probot.github.io/_apps/boring-cyborg.md

 * Welcome new users to your project when they open their first Issue/PR or first merged PR by an automated comment.
 * Insert Issue (Jira/Github etc) link in PR description based on the Issue ID in PR title.
+* Verifies if commits/PR titles match the regular expression specified
+* Check if a branch is up to date with the master when specific files are modified in the PR.
+This is helpful when you desire the changes to be applied sequentially, for example, alembic migrations.

 ## Usage